-The Board has three Independent directors and one Non-Independent director.
-Sam Brougham, Paul Dortkamp and Bill Best are considered to be independent as they have no direct involvement in the management of the investment portfolio and are free of any business or other relationship which could materially interfere with or could reasonably be perceived to materially interfere with the independent exercise of their judgment.
-The Chairman, Ashok Jacob, is not independent.
+The Board has four Independent directors.
+Sam Brougham, Paul Dortkamp, Bill Best and Marian Carr are considered to be independent as they have no direct involvement in the management of the investment portfolio and are free of any business or other relationship which could materially interfere with or could reasonably be perceived to materially interfere with the independent exercise of their judgment.
 The Board has departed from ASX Recommendation 2.2 on the basis of the breadth and depth of the Chairman's investment experience and the value that experience brings to shareholders.